Hong Kong Certificate of Education Examination: 2007 Chinese Language paper 2 incident

 In 2007 HKCEE Chinese Language Paper 2 (Writing), Question 2 'Lemon Tea' was suspected to be leaked beforehand since a tutor, Siu Yuen from King's Glory Education Centre gave his students a sample article of a similar title, 'Iced Lemon Tea', well before the exam.
 That led to assumption that the tutor had knowledge of the question in the actual exam.

 Two students lodged a complaint to the HKEAA.
 A spokesperson of the HKEAA stated that copying by candidates will result in no marks given to the plagiarised parts.

 2007 English Language questions leakage incident

 Before the examination date of English Language Papers in 2007, "Mr. Ken", one of the well-known tutors at the Modern Education Centre in Hong Kong, called his students back to the tutorial centre for a few days before the test to review some material on fashion.
-It was later found that the actual test had some of the same topics and even some questions identical that were identical, fuelling worries of a possible leakage.
+It was later found that the actual test had some of the same topics and even some identical questions, fuelling worries of a possible leakage.